nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 To program applications using the Programmer app from `nRF Connect for Desktop`_, follow the instructions in :ref:`nrf9160_gs_updating_fw_application`.
 In Step 2, set the switch to **nRF91** or **nRF52** as appropriate for the application or sample you are programming.
+See the `Device programming section in the nRF9160 DK User Guide`_ for more information.
 Likewise, in Step 7, choose the :file:`.hex` file for the application you are programming.

 .. note::